Search

 In the spirit of autumn, we were then to retrieve the paper and burn it in the cauldron and thus release ourselves from the challenge.
 Had we been taking the two-hour class in the spring, we would have focused on planting a new intention.

-Jen had told us that our goal was to get the horse to work with us and acknowledge us as the leader, which, since horses are natural followers, would make her feel safe.
+Jen told us that our goal was to get the horse to work with us and acknowledge us as the leader.
+And since horses are natural followers, this would make Maple feel safe.

 But Maple was having none of it.
 Martina tried pulling gently on the reins, while Maple ignored her and continued intently munching on her breakfast of hay.
 When Jen asked Martina why she didn’t want to pull the horse away more firmly, Martina replied, “She’s hungry.
 I understand that.
 I’m hungry, too.”

-Eventually, and with persistence, though, she was able to overcome Maple’s resistance and lead her around the barn through a large metal ring, a shower curtain and other obstacles before moving to the cauldron and burning her written challenge.
+Eventually, and with persistence, she was able to overcome Maple’s resistance.
+Martina lead her around the barn through a large metal ring, a shower curtain and other obstacles before moving to the cauldron and burning her written challenge.

 I went last, having proclaimed my anxiety about the experience multiple times.
-But having watched the other two women encounter difficulty getting Maple to go with them, by this point in the session I thought it would be easy—especially since I had the bright idea of talking to the horse and asking for her help.
+Having watched the other two women encounter difficulty getting Maple to go with them, by this point in the session I thought it would be easy.
+I came up with the bright idea of talking to the horse and asking for her help.

 In retrospect, this was idiotic, although I thought I was being quite brilliant.
 Jen explained that it wasn’t working because I was asking for a partnership from an animal that doesn’t speak the same language.
 Ahem, well, yes, I see that now…

-In any case, I was finally able to get Maple going with me by pulling hard on the reins—a seeming contradiction since we were supposed to be doing the task together.
+In any case, I was finally able to get Maple going with me by pulling hard on the reins.
+This seemed slightly contradictory since we were supposed to be doing the task together.

 Afterward, my heart was racing with a combination of anxiety and exhilaration as we discussed our journeys.
-Magically, all three of us felt transformed by our brief but powerful joint experience and having such a small group had allowed us to readily bond with one another so we could share our innermost feelings.
+Magically, all three of us felt transformed by our brief but powerful joint experience.
+Our small group had allowed us to readily bond with one another and share our innermost feelings.

-Martina remarked that Jen had created a very safe space for the three of us and she appreciated the idea of psychologically releasing yourself from challenges and troubles through the exercise.
+Martina remarked that Jen had created a very safe space for the three of us.
+She also appreciated the idea of psychologically releasing yourself from challenges and troubles through the exercise.

-For me, the experience was profound in that I was able to conquer my fear of looking like a fool in front of others.
+For me, the experience was profound.
+I was able to conquer my fear of looking like a fool in front of others.
 My written challenge was to participate in the exercise even though I was very scared of the horse and afraid of looking and being incompetent.

-I often avoid doing physical activities because I don’t feel confident about my physical prowess and appearance, and I worry too much about what others will think of me.
+I often avoid doing physical activities because I don’t feel confident about my physical prowess and appearance.
+That said, I also worry too much about what others will think of me.

-And yet, others are in the same space usually—as we discovered that day—and they’re far more concerned about their own challenges than taking the time to label me a buffoon.
+And yet, others are in the same space usually—as we discovered that day.
+They’re far more concerned about their own challenges than taking the time to label me a buffoon.

 That’s a powerful lesson, I’d say.
 I still don’t want to go horseback riding and I am still scared of horses—they outweigh us ten times over and Maple’s head was huge—but I felt the connection, both with the horse and with the other women.